debitoor/itembase-document-stream/README.md

 It's also possible to override the base URLs in the options map, and pass additional query parameters to the API request.

+Additionally a `start` event is emitted when the first request is performed.
+It contains, among other things, total number of documents to expect.

 ## License

 [MIT](http://opensource.org/licenses/MIT)